MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 Any of your trusted Apple device can generate a 6-digit code by clicking "Allow."
 Once you have a code, fill out the dialogue and App Center uses the same session next time it is needed.
 A 6-digit code only lasts for 30 days and will require renewal thereafter.
 Renewing a code is done by removing the Apple ID and adding it again, this prompts for username, password, and a 6-digit code.

 App Store Connect (portal for App Store and TestFlight) requires both the 6-digit code and an [app-specific password](https://support.apple.com/en-us/HT204397) to log in with two-factor authentication (2FA), you can read how to [add a app-specific password at the App Store docs page](~/distribution/stores/apple.md#adding-two-factor-authentication).

-## Feedback

-We are continuously improving the experience to improve storing and re-using your Apple developer account secret and are always looking for feedback.
-If you find errors or shortcomings, please use the blue chat icon in the lower-right corner of the App Center portal to provide your feedback.